jonesjust/health-data-spring/README.md

 http://localhost:8080/generate-patients?population=100
 ```

-This will generate 100 synthetic patients and output to the `LOCAL_OUTPUT_DIR`.
+This will generate 100 synthetic patient records and save the FHIR data to the `LOCAL_OUTPUT_DIR`.

 If you find this project useful, consider buying me a coffee.